blade-sensei/learning/writing/unit-testing.md

 # A simple good test:
-==

 Has this specifications:

 ## Clean code

-Test code **remains "code"** so we should also try to respect good practices (ex: DRY, KISS, Single Responsibility... ), linters, recent methods of your langage ...
+Test code **remains "code"** so we should also try to respect good practices (ex: DRY, KISS, Single Responsibility... ), linters, recent methods of your langage.

-In order to keep the  **freliability, understanding et maintainability.** for your team.
+In order to keep the  **reliability, understanding et maintainability.** for your team.

 ## Independence
 **"Unit"**.
-A single should **not depend on other test**, **avoid** as much as possible the **dependance** of other systems of your software/app like instantiations.
-You can use mock [data or stubs](https://martinfowler.com/articles/mocksArentStubs.html).
+Should **not depend on the other tests**.
 For example tests **should be able to be run in any order.**

+ **Avoid** as much as possible the **dependance** of other systems of your software/app like instantiations of database (for example), you can use mock [data or stubs](https://martinfowler.com/articles/mocksArentStubs.html) to avoid this.

 ## Test the necessary

-I don't know if everyone will be aggree with this BUT.
+I don't know if everyone will be aggree with this, but ...

-You don't need to test all functions/routes/libs(...), or at least not right now...
-Prioritize the code that you change most often.
-To me this is important because sometime we see HUGE work to do in order to cover all our app...
-We can start step by step and cover just 1 small part of our app. (let me know your opinion :) )
+You don't need to test all functions/routes/libs(...), or at least not right now... **Prioritize** the code that you change most often.

+To me this is important because sometimes we see a **HUGE work** to do in order to cover all our app...
+We can **start step by step** and cover just 1 small part of our app. (let me know your opinion :) )

-The same of the scenarios of a unit test, we can over 1,2 or only 3 scenarios.
+Same with the scenarios of a unit test, we can cover 1,2 or only 3 scenarios/behaviours.

 ## Undertanding

-Naming.
-We should undertand the test when see the test name.
+**Naming**.
+We should undertands the test when see the test name.

-This is good patter that works for me.
+This is good pattern that works for me:

 The name should be composed by the description, then the pattern 'should' (result we expect) et optionally, 'when' that describes the scenary or context.

-> Tips : If the test become bigger, divide into small pieces.
+> Tips : If the test becomes bigger, divide it into small pieces.

-Structure/Phases
-==
+## Phases/Structure

 Must know is AAA (arrange, act, assert).